Sidtronics/OpenGL-learning/README.md

 # OpenGL-learning

-Just a simple code to draw a triangle. clone this repository recursively.
+Just a simple code to draw a square. clone this repository recursively.
 Install and run:-